 The Charter has designated the Mayor, the City Administrator and the City Clerk as the Executive Officers of the City.
-The City Administrator, who is also the Administrative Head of the City, reports directly to the City Commission, while the City Clerk reports to the City Administrator.
+The City Administrator, who is also the Administrative Head of the City and a Chartered Officer, reports directly to the City Commission..
 The Police Chief, also a Charter employee, is under the direction of the Mayor/Commissioner.
+The City Clerk is also a Chartered Officer working under the guidance of the City Administrator.

-There are currently a total of five departments under the direction of designated Department Heads, including the Police Department, Information Technology, Public Works, Finance, and Development Services.
+There are currently a total of five departments under the direction of designated Department Heads who all answer to the City Commission.
+These departments, include the Police Department, Information Technology, Public Works, Finance, and Development Services.
 These five departments, in addition to the Administrator's Office, provide a full range of general governmental services including police protection and investigation, financial and customer services, roads and streets, drainage, parks and recreation, planning and zoning, development review and permitting, licensing, code enforcement, and promotional events.
-All of the departments coordinate through the City Administrator.

 Fire protection is provided through an interlocal agreement with Marion County with the residents paying the county assessment.
-Solid waste collection and building permitting are privatized, with individual contractual agreements.
+Solid waste collection and building inspections are privatized, with individual contractual agreements.
 There is also a City-owned cemetery and mausoleum.

 The City operates a water and sewer utility.
-Services are provided to not only those residences and businesses inside the City limits, but also to those within the 27 square mile area service area in south Marion County.
+Services are provided to not only those residences and businesses inside the City limits, but also to those within the 27 square mile service area in south Marion County.
 The water and sewer utility includes potable water, wastewater collection and treatment, and reclaimed water production and distribution.

-In addition to the governmental services, law enforcement provided and utility services to our citizens, the City has a number of internal services that are provided to staff and the elected officials.
+In addition to the governmental services, law enforcement provided and utility services to our citizens, the City has a number of internal services that are provided.
 These include:

-- Administrative services including events, promotions and human resources and risk management.

--

-- Financial services including oversight of accounts payable and receivable, utility billing, payroll, budget preparation and monitoring, accounting and capital asset tracking.
+- Administrative services including events, promotions and human resources and risk management. - Financial services including oversight of accounts payable and receivable, utility billing, payroll, budget preparation and monitoring, accounting and capital asset tracking.
 Cash flow and debt, solid waste and cemetery management.

--

-- Technology services support of hardware, software and website development

--

-- Development services support building permits, business tax receipts and code enforcement.

--

-- Public Works provides Streets, Parks, Cemetery and Fleet maintenance

--

--

--
+The Annual Comprehensive Financial Report or ACFR is also comprised and provided by the Finance Department. - Technology services support of hardware, software and website development.
+IT provides the very important function of Cyber Security for the City. - Development services supports building permits, business tax receipts and code enforcement along with planning and development oversight. - Public Works provides Streets, Parks, Cemetery and Fleet maintenance